SvanBoxel/gitlab-mirror-and-ci-action/README.md

 # Mirror to GitLab and trigger GitLab CI

 A GitHub Action that mirrors all commits to GitLab, triggers GitLab CI, and returns the results back to GitHub.

+This action uses active polling to determine whether the GitLab pipeline is finished.
+This means our GitHub Action will run for the same amount of time as it takes for GitLab CI to finish the pipeline.

 ## Example workflow